-I have been an NAWCC Member for over 35 years; I was made an NAWCC Fellow in 2003; and I received the James W. Gibbs Award for "Excellence in Horological Literature" in 2009.
+I have been an NAWCC Member for 38 years; I was made an NAWCC Fellow in 2003; and I received the James W. Gibbs Award for "Excellence in Horological Literature" in 2009.
 I founded the NAWCC "Pocket Horology" Chapter 174 (now inactive), and I have chaired two national seminars, including the 2002, "Boston: Cradle of Industrial Watchmaking" Seminar in Boxboro, MA.
-I have over sixteen NAWCC publications, including two books: NAWCC BULLETIN Special Order Supplement #5, E. Howard & Company Watchmaking Innovations: 1858 to 1870
+I have seventeen NAWCC publications with more on the way, including two books: NAWCC BULLETIN Special Order Supplement #5, E. Howard & Company Watchmaking Innovations: 1858 to 1870

 , published in 2005; and The Appreciation and Authentication of Civil War Timepieces